 We are glad you have visited our website and we hope to join with you in worship.
 Our service times are limited due to the COVID-19 outbreak.
 Our Online Connection Guide is available.
-We will assemble on Sundays at 10 AM and Wednesdays at 7 PM only.
-All other gatherings are online via ZOOM..
+We will assemble on Sundays at 10 AM and 5PM, and Wednesdays at 7 PM.
+All other gatherings are in person and via our stream.

 Traveling to Eastern Shore?

 Our church building is located at 1209 Daphne Avenue in Daphne, Alabama.
 We are about 2 blocks east of US Highway 98 behind Staples and Target.
 The Google map is here.

 You can reach the church office at 251.626.7345

 Labels are difficult because it really depends on your point of view.
 We like to say that we stand squarely in the middle of the Scriptures.
 We believe that when properly studied and applied, the Scriptures are the only reliable guide to life and worship.
 We will not bind upon anyone something that is not bound in Scripture.
 Likewise, we will not ignore any Bible teaching.
 We will study the Word and handle it properly (2 Timothy 2:15).

 There is no dress code.
 Some will be dressed in suits and dresses while others will be more casual.
 The Bible offers to particular dress code other than modesty.
 Come as you are.

 No. Members give on the first day of the week to support the work of the church.
 Their decisions are between them and God.
 Guests are not expected to give.

 We all sing together without any mechanical instruments.
 We believe worship is directed to God and that we all participate.
 Therefore, we do not use instruments, choirs or praise teams.

 Our preacher is Bryant Evans.
 Bryant has been at Eastern Shore for over 14 years.
 Sermons are Biblical in nature with strong applications to our lives today.
 Sermons typically last about 30 minutes.